 This defense may apply if you’re being evicted to recover possession of the property.

-If your landlord hasn’t done repairs you repeatedly requested, and you withheld rent as a result, you have a defense to an eviction for nonpayment of rent.
+If your landlord hasn’t made repairs you repeatedly asked for, and you withheld rent as a result, you have a defense to an eviction for nonpayment of rent.
 You may also have a counterclaim that asks the court to order your landlord to pay for the repairs or to order your landlord to make the repairs.

 If you want to raise a counterclaim, you must tell the court exactly what you want your landlord to do.
-Examples of what you could ask the court to order your landlord to do include:
+Some examples of what you could ask the court to order your landlord to do are:

 Making any needed repairs, which you should describe in detail to the court